 In most of the Cub Cadet RZT-42 models, people are experiencing the issue regarding the PTO switch and complaining that when they pulled the switch up to engage the blades, the blades weren’t engaging.
 And similarly, sometimes facing the same case with the disengaging.

 - Interlock issue.

 We are providing you with the best possible solutions for these types of Cub Cadet RZT 42 problems regarding PTO switch if you are facing relative issues;

 - Firstly, replace the PTO switch and the fuses attached to the 12-volt battery.

-- While changing PTO switch, check the voltage flow that whether the voltage is flowing all over the switch or not because the 12 volts of the battery need to flow through the switch to keep the PTO working.
+- While changing the PTO switch, check the voltage flow and whether the voltage is flowing all over the switch or not because the 12 volts of the battery need to flow through the switch to keep the PTO working.
 Otherwise, the switch has been electrically shorted.

 - Replace the clutch with a new one along with a new switch, and use a couple of appropriate size of fuses for proper flow of current to make the switch and clutch keep working.